limangox/sakamsg/README.md

     ```
     sakamsg -r refresh_token -s -m 守屋麗奈 -m 森田ひかる
     ```
+## Download the Thumbnails、voice calling images、offical photos of all members.
-  - `-p` Download the Thumbnails、voice calling images、offical photos of all members.
+  - Use `-p` to download the Thumbnails、voice calling images、offical photos of all members.

     ```
     sakamsg -r refresh_token -p